 During your next appointment, your dentist will remove the temporary bridge and affix the permanent one in place with a special dental cement.
 They will shape the tooth to suit your bite and ensure you are comfortable with it.

-A dental bridge is a great way to replace a missing tooth for a number of reasons:
+A dental bridge is a great way to replace a missing tooth for several reasons:

-Missing teeth can lead to less confidence, with some people preferring to smile with their mouth closed to avoid showing the gap.
-A bridge fills this gap with a natural-looking tooth. - Normal functionality
+• A full smile and confidence: Missing teeth can lead to less confidence, with some people preferring to smile with their mouths closed to avoid showing the gap.
+A bridge fills this gap with a natural-looking tooth.

-A dental bridge offers full functionality, meaning you’ll be able to eat, drink, and talk normally. - Better oral health
+• Normal functionality: A dental bridge offers full functionality, meaning you’ll be able to eat, drink, and talk normally.

-A missing tooth can cause faster deterioration in your other teeth, and tooth movement for remaining teeth, which means a bridge can improve your dental health.
+• Better oral health: A missing tooth can cause faster deterioration in your other teeth, and tooth movement for the remaining teeth, which means a bridge can improve your dental health.

 How much does a dental bridge cost?